 Section 3100 of the California Government Code states that public employees are disaster service workers who are subject to the disaster service activities assigned to them by their superiors or by law.
-The term public employees includes all personnel employed by State of California agencies, California county and city agencies, and public districts.
+The term public employee includes all personnel employed by State of California, county, city agencies, and public districts.
 AADUSD employees are designated as disaster service workers.
 Section 3100 of the California Government Code applies to public school employees for cases in which: